-Once the beef is cooked, cut the green pepper and green rodo into small pieces and put into the blender and blend.
-Blend roughly.
-That is beauty of the stew.
+Cut the green pepper and green rodo into small pieces and put into the blender and blend.
+Blend roughly

 Pour the blended pepper into pot, add the stock from the meat and cook together until the water has been reduced from the pepper.
 Once reduced, Set aside.

 This will ensure when to are about to fry the pepper there is no water and oil separation.